The Quantum-Classical Boundary for Precision Interferometric Measurements: Abstract

 \section{Abstract}

-Understanding the fundamental limits on precision measurements of optical phase is of key interest for many investigative techniques utilized across science and technology.
-We study the measurement of an optical phase shift, which has an associated optical loss, and compare measurement strategies using classical and non-classical probe states.
-We find that, for a given number of incident photons upon the unknown phase, non-classical techniques provide less than a $20\%$ reduction in root-mean-square-error (RMSE) in comparison with classical techniques in multi-pass optical setups.
-Using classical techniques in a new optical setup we devise, the achievable reduction in RMSE afforded by non-classical techniques falls to only $\simeq4\%$.
+Understanding the fundamental limits on the precision to which an optical phase can be estimated is of key interest for many investigative techniques utilized across science and technology.
+We study the estimation of \Hugo{a fixed optical phase shift due to a sample} which has an associated optical loss, and compare phase estimation strategies using classical and non-classical probe states. \Hugo {These comparisons are based on the attainable (quantum) Fisher information calculated per number of photons absorbed or scattered by the sample throughout the sensing process.} We find that, for a given number of incident photons upon the unknown phase, non-classical techniques in principle provide less than a $20\%$ reduction in root-mean-square-error (RMSE) in comparison with ideal classical techniques in multi-pass optical setups.
+Using classical techniques in a new optical setup we analyze, \Hugo{which incorporates additional stages of interference during the sensing process,} the achievable reduction in RMSE afforded by non-classical techniques falls to only $\simeq4\%$. \Hugo{We explain how these conclusions change when non-classical techniques are compared to classical probe states in non-ideal multi-pass optical setups, with additional photon losses due to the measurement apparatus.}

-The use of non-classical techniques to perform high-precision measurements is the subject of intensive research efforts \cite{giovannetti2011}.
-The applications of high-precision interferometry are widespread, and are subject to different limiting factors.
+The use of non-classical techniques to perform high-precision parameter estimation is the subject of intensive research efforts \cite{giovannetti2011}.
+The applications of high-precision optical interferometry are widespread, and are subject to different limiting factors.
 An early quantum-enhanced strategy for gravitational wave detection was proposed in 1980 using optical interferometry \cite{caves1981}.
 By considering the limitations placed on the system by the total power available, radiation-pressure-induced dephasing and optical loss, it was shown that squeezed states could be used to increase sensitivity.